aakashms/developer_task/README.md

 For run this project, clone this repository and use XAMPP control panel for php usage.

 Put the project in htdocs folder.
+Requires extensions for connecting MongoDB,Redis.
+Add required extensions in the "ext" folder.
+Update it in php.ini file.

 Run Apache, Mysql to start the server.